multycloud/terraform-provider-multy/docs/resources/kubernetes_cluster.md

 - `default_node_pool` (Attributes) Default node pool to associate with this cluster. (see [below for nested schema](#nestedatt--default_node_pool))
 - `location` (String) Location to deploy resource into.
 Read more about regions in [documentation](https://docs.multy.dev/regions)
 - `name` (String) Name of the cluster
 - `subnet_ids` (List of String) Subnets associated with this cluster.
 At least one must be public.
+Must at least span two availability zones.

 ### Read-Only